GENERAL GUIDELINES AND INFORMATION

 DATES AND DEADLINES

-Awards winners will receive a trophy which will be presented at the International Accounting Awards 2025 gala dinner at Hilton Metropole London on 26 June 2025.
+Awards Presentation: Thursday 25 June 2026 Award winners will receive a trophy which will be presented at International Accounting Awards 2026 gala dinner at London Marriott Hotel Grosvenor Square on 25 June 2026.

 Entrants should follow these simple guidelines to ensure your submission has the best chance of winning.